kredati/cin301y22/schedule.md

 Reading due:
 * Hans-Georg Gadamer, “Aesthetics and Hermeneutics”
-* Vivian Sobchack, “What is Film History?” from Reinventing Film Studies
+* Vivian Sobchack, “What is Film History?”
-* Janet Staiger, “The Future of the Past,” Cinema Journal 44 no. 1 (Fall 2004): 126–29.
+* Janet Staiger, “The Future of the Past”

 #### Thursday & Friday, September 12 & 13: First tutorial meetings.